m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 There are no known issues at this time.
 If you encounter any problems, please report them on our [GitHub issues page](https://github.com/m0n0t0ny/folder-mapper/issues).

-## Release Notes

-### [1.0.3] - 2024-09-23

-Added

-- Preview image of a .txt file showing the structure of a mapped folder in the Marketplace.
-- Completely revamped the user interface for improved usability.

----
+## What's New in 1.1.0

+- **Depth Limit Feature**: You can now specify how deep you want the mapper to go into your folder structure.
+- **Improved Progress Tracking**: A progress bar now shows you the real-time status of the mapping process.
+- **UI Enhancements**: We've made the interface slightly more intuitive and visually appealing.
+- **Bug Fixes**: Several issues with progress tracking and UI updates have been resolved.

 ## Feedback and Contributions

-We love your feedback!
-If you have any suggestions, questions, or just want to say hello, please [open an issue](https://github.com/m0n0t0ny/folder-mapper/issues) on our GitHub repository.
+We welcome your feedback and contributions!
+Please feel free to submit issues or pull requests on our [GitHub repository](https://github.com/m0n0t0ny/Folder-Mapper-VSCode-Extension).

 ## License

 This extension is released under the MIT License.

-**Enjoy mapping your folders with Folder Mapper!**